 apiVersion: networking.istio.io/v1alpha3 kind: DestinationRule metadata: name: reviews spec: host: reviews subsets: - name: v1 labels: version: v1 trafficPolicy: connectionPool: tcp: maxConnections: 100

-You can configure a virtual service to introduce a 5 second delay for 10% of
+For example, this virtual service introduces a 5 second delay for 1 out of every 1000

 apiVersion: networking.istio.io/v1alpha3 kind: VirtualService metadata: name: ratings spec: hosts: - ratings http: - fault: delay: percentage: value: 0.1 fixedDelay: 5s route: - destination: host: ratings subset: v1

-For detailed instructions on how to configure delays and aborts, visit our fault injection task.
+For detailed instructions on how to configure delays and aborts, see Fault Injection.

 Istio failure recovery features are completely transparent to the application.
 Applications don’t know if an Envoy sidecar proxy is handling failures for a called service before returning a response.
 This means that if you are also setting failure recovery policies in your application code you need to keep in mind that both work independently, and therefore might conflict.
 For example, suppose you can have two timeouts, one configured in a virtual service and another in the application.
 The application sets a 2 second timeout for an API call to a service.
 However, you configured a 3 second timeout with 1 retry in your virtual service.
 In this case, the application’s timeout kicks in first, so your Envoy timeout and retry attempt has no effect.